NCAR/ProcessingAlgorithms/README.md

 Instructions for updating this document are at the end of the PDF.

 Each time this document is updated, a new release needs to be created.
-Then the DOI needs to be updated to point to the PDF in the new release.
+Then the DOI needs to be updated to reflect the new release.
 Contact data-help@eol.ucar.edu to have the DOI metadata updated.